armin-reichert/pacman-javafx/README.md

 ## About this project

 A JavaFX user interface for my UI-agnostic [Pac-Man / Ms. Pac-Man game](https://github.com/armin-reichert/pacman-basic) implementations.
-Both games can be played in 2D and 3D.

-Unfortunately, I have no *animated* 3D model yet.
-The Pac-Man and ghost models used here have been generously provided by Gianmarco Cavallaccio (https://www.artstation.com/gianmart).
-The 3D maze is created programmatically using the information from the 2D maps.
+Both games can be played in 2D and 3D, you can switch between 2D and 3D by pressing key combination <kbd>Alt+3</kbd>.

 ## How to build (Windows)